 - Audiology for the Speech-Language Pathologist

 As a part of your graduate program, you’ll also be completing a clinical practicum.
 The State of Louisiana requires a 400-hour practicum as a part of the licensing requirements, completed under the supervision of a licensed speech-language pathologist.
+This is the same number you’ll need for national certification, as well.

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship Program